 The expression "There is no "I" in team," is oft-repeated in the workplace and of course in sporting activities at all levels.
-The reference, of course, suggests that no one person's needs, abilities or ideas are any more important than the combined abilities and efforts of the entire group.
+The reference, of course, suggests that no one person's needs, abilities or ideas are any more important than the combined skills and efforts of the entire group.

 For youth sports coaches and team leaders in the workplace, it is an interesting saying, but is it true?
 Is the essence of group collaboration all about suppressing the individuality of the team members for the benefit of the group?
 The answer, in our opinion, is a resounding, "it depends."
 Or "maybe."
 Or, "maybe not."
 Now that this is clear, let's dig in just a bit.

 Teams in the Workplace